 What’s Available at FamilySearch.org

-The records that helped Rosa were made available through a partnership with Ancestry.com that has added more than 65 million Mexico records to the online collections at FamilySearch.org.
+The records that helped this woman were made available through a partnership with Ancestry.com that has added more than 65 million Mexico records to the online collections at FamilySearch.org.
 The heart of the collection is civil registration records, encompassing more than 200 million searchable names in birth, marriage, and death records for almost every state in Mexico, dating as far back as 1859.
 Records generally include the names, dates, and places involved in these events.
 Parents, spouses, other relatives, or witnesses may be mentioned.
 You may even learn a person’s age, occupation, or residence.

 Whether you’re looking for your own relatives or helping someone else with ancestors from Mexico, the first thing you need to know is how to access them.
 There are two main types of records in the FamilySearch collection: